matt77hias/IncisorSegmentation/README.md

 </p>

 ### Pre-process
 The region of the dental radiographs containing the eight incisor teeth is relatively small compared to the full dental radiographs.
 Therefore, we first crop the dental radiographs based on the minimal and maximal landmark coordinates (and an extra safety border) of all the landmarks of the training samples.
-This approach is justified since the appliances for generating dental radiographs center the foreteeth and these appliances itself are approximately standardized.
+This approach is justified since the appliances for generating dental radiographs center the foreteeth, and since the appliances themselves are approximately standardized.

 The given dental radiographs are inherently noisy data.
 We use `OpenCV`’s `fastNlMeansDenoising` function to remove Gaussian white noise from the (greyscale) images.

-Furthermore, the intensity differences can be sometimes rather small which can have a negative effect on the fitting functions operating on the intensity differences.
+Furthermore, the intensity differences can be sometimes rather small, which can have a negative effect on the fitting functions operating on the intensity differences.
 We exploit the contrast to increase the intensity differences by using two different approaches: histogram equalization and (linear) contrast stretching.

 Equalization maps a distribution with histogram *H(x)* on another distribution with a larger and more uniform distribution of intensity values.
 The mapping is done with the cumulative distribution function *H'(x)* of the histogram *H(x)*.
 [Fisher00] , [OpenCV11]